 I am also co-author of the fifth edition of Unmasking Administrative Evil (2019; co-authored with Danny Balfour and Guy Adams).
 My other three books are co-edited volumes: Feminist Pedagogy, Practice, and Activism: Improving Lives for Girls and Women (Co-edited with Jennifer L. Martin, Martina Sharp-Grier; 2017, Routledge), Grand Rapids Grassroots: An Anthology (Co-edited with Dani Vilella; 2017, Belt Publishing), and Community Development and Public Administration Theory: Empowerment through the Enhancement of Democratic Principles (Co-edited with Jason D. Rivera; 2018, Routledge).

 As an interdisciplinary scholar, I have published my research and writing in outlets such as Urban Affairs Review (2019), State and Local Government Review (2016) and the Journal of Public Affairs Review (2010, 2011, 2015), Risks, Hazards, and Crises (2015), and Feminist Formations (2018), and Research in Social Movements, Conflict and Change (2018), and as book chapters.

+I received my PhD in public affairs with a specialization in community development from Rutgers University- Camden.
 I am originally from Grand Rapids, MI.
 I completed both my bachelors and masters degrees at Grand Valley State University (Laker for a Lifetime!), before leaving the state to pursue my doctorate at Rutgers.
-In my spare time I love running, swimming, and playing/ reading/ cuddling with my two wonderful children.
+I was recently named Outstanding Alumni-in-Residence by the GVSU College of Arts and Sciences.